A Pure Demand Operational Semantics with Applications to Program Analysis: A Pure Demand Operational Semantics

 \subsection{An Extended Language}

-In this section we show how the pure demand approach easily scales to full functional languages.
-Concretely we flesh out the language of the previous section by adding records, integers, booleans and conditionals.
+In this section, we show how the pure demand approach easily scales to full functional languages.
+Concretely, we flesh out the language of the previous section by adding records, integers, booleans and conditionals.
 Language features without variable bindings are relatively easy to add to this theory as they largely mirror standard big-step operational semantics rules.
-There is a design choice of how lazy the operators should be, either lazy in that \emph{e.g.} \texttt{3 + 2} returns \texttt{3 + 2}, or eager in that it returns \texttt{5}.
-Here we will somewhat arbitrarily present the lazy version as we will need to use this form in a program analysis built on this system in Section \ref{sec_analysis}.
-We define a separate function $\evalval$ with \emph{e.g.}, $\evalval(\texttt{3 + 2})=\texttt{5}$, which does the pulling.
+There is a design choice of how ``demand'' the operators should be, either demand in that \eg \texttt{3 + 2} returns \texttt{3 + 2}, or non-demand in that it returns \texttt{5}.
+Here we will somewhat arbitrarily present the demand version as we will need to use this form in a program analysis built on this system in Section \ref{sec_analysis}.
+We define a separate function $\evalval$ with \eg $\evalval(\texttt{3 + 2})=\texttt{5}$, which pulls on these uncompleted result computations when required (such as when a boolean result is needed for a conditional branch).